broadinstitute/BARD/README.md

 * RESULTS_PATH - The path to a directory where results can be saved for transfering to the warehouse.
 The amount of space needed will depend on the volume of results loaded.
 * WEB_SERVER_HOSTNAME - The name of the server which the webserver is running on.
 * WAREHOUSE_API - The URL of the local warehouse API.  (for example "http://bard.nih.gov/api" is the value used by public BARD)

+Edit the file in ~/.grails/dataExport replacing the following text with values for:
+* DATABASE_HOST - The host the oracle database is running on
+* DATABASE_SID - The oracle SID on that host to connect to
+* USERNAME - The oracle user within the database which will hold the data for BARD
+* PASSWORD - The oracle user password
+* RESULTS_PATH - The path to a directory where results can be saved for transfering to the warehouse.
+The amount of space needed will depend on the volume of results loaded.
+* API_HASHED - a hashcode that will be used by client code to authenticate to the dataExport API.
+You can generate one with a command like "'foo' | md5sum".

 ### Build and deploy BARD application
 ```